thenexthub/Codira/docs/SIL/Types.md

     above.
 Types with retainable pointer representation can be returned via the `@autoreleased` return convention.

-SILGen does not always map Swift function types one-to-one to SIL function types.
+SILGen does not always map Codira function types one-to-one to SIL function types.
 Function types are transformed in order to encode additional attributes: